-- The lessee should notify BOEM by phone within 24 hours of any post-review discovery. - BOEM should notify the appropriate parties within 48 hours of any post-review discovery, in accordance with 36 CFR 800.13(3). - The person(s) conducting the archaeological survey and preparing the archaeological report should meet the Secretary of the Interior's Professional Qualifications Standards (48 FR 44738- 44739) and exhibit experience in conducting high-resolution marine geophysical surveys, and processing and interpretation of the HRG data for archaeological potential. - The lessee should prepare two versions of the archaeological report for BOEM, including one without sensitive site location and religious use information that is appropriate for public dissemination. - Proposed modifications to the lessee's SAP or COP, and any additional information requested by BOEM should be incorporated into a revised report. - In addition to BOEM's Guidelines for Providing Geological and Geophysical, Hazards, and Archaeological Information Pursuant to 30 CFR Part 585, reports should be prepared in accordance with DE SHPO's Guidelines for Architectural and Archaeological Surveys in Delaware with appropriate site forms. - A marine archaeologist should be on board the survey vessel during data collection, for quality control purposes. - A single Native American representative acceptable to the leadership of the Narragansett Indian Tribe, the Shinnecock Indian Nation, and the Lenape Tribe of Delaware should be allowed to monitor archaeological survey and geotechnical testing. - The lessee should hold pre-survey meetings to discuss the survey plan with BOEM and with the single Native American representative. - The lessee and its marine archaeologist should certify in its archaeological reports submitted with its SAP and COP that geotechnical sampling activities did not impact historic properties identified in the HRG surveys.
+- The lessee should notify BOEM by phone within 24 hours of any post-review discovery. - BOEM should notify the appropriate parties within 48 hours of any post-review discovery. - Where the post-review discoveries clause refers to halting any seafloor/bottom-disturbing activities, this should include all activities within a 50-meter (m; 164.0-foot [ft]) buffer zone of the extent of the resource. - The person(s) conducting archaeological survey and preparing the archaeological report should meet the Secretary of the Interior's Professional Qualifications Standards (48 FR 44738- 44739) and exhibit experience in conducting high-resolution marine geophysical surveys, and processing and interpretation of the data for archaeological potential. - If geotechnical sampling is conducted prior to submission of the SAP, the applicant should avoid bottom disturbance of all potential archaeological sites, and features indicating the potential for containing such sites, by a distance determined in consultation with the archaeologist and other specialists (e.g., geologists, etc.).
+The avoidance distance shall be from the maximum discernible extent of the archaeological site or feature and shall not be less than 50-m.
+Avoidance distances may be considerably larger depending on the nature of the archaeological site and/or feature and the analysis of the HRG survey data.

+- A single Native American representative acceptable to the leadership of the Narragansett Indian Tribe, the Shinnecock Indian Nation, and the Lenape Tribe of Delaware should be allowed to monitor archaeological survey and geotechnical testing. - The lessee should hold presurvey meetings to discuss the survey plan with BOEM and with the single Native American representative. - The lessee and its marine archaeologist should certify in its archaeological reports submitted with its SAP and COP that geotechnical sampling activities did not impact historic properties identified in the HRG surveys.